rgayvert/zgallery/assets/source/Demos/Conventions.md

 - foundation = core non-UI classes/functions
 - handler = object that manages a set of event types
 - input = interactive component that allows a simple value to be edited
-- layer = top-level, full-window container for floating views, dialogs, toast
+- layers = top-level, full-window containers for floating views, dialogs, toast
 - layout = component whose purpose is to arrange and manage other components
 - lorem = testing data generator
 - model = object which controls one or more components via reactive values
 - option = optional value passed to component; may be attribute or other value
 - placement = specification of relative arrangement of two components
-- routing = navigation within an app in conjunction with browser history
+- routing = navigation within the app in conjunction with browser history
 - service = external package encapsulated in a well-defined API
 - theme = collection of mappings of tokens to attribute values
 - token = object which is converted into attributes by a theme